Oxyaine/RainWorldBestiary/README.md

 `Default = null`
 The image that is displayed at the top of the tab while viewing it, this is the title image that displays the name of the tab.
 You can see some more info [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-sprite).

-#### "tab_menu_process_id" : string
-`Default = The default menu for the bestiary`
-The value of the ProcessID that will be transmitted when the tab is pressed to open, this is part of how the game switches menu processes, you can read a few more details [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#menu-process).

 ## Structure - Entries

 Entries' content is also loaded from JSON files.
 The name of the file determines the name of the entry, and the content of the file determines the rest of the entry's data.
 Like with tabs, most features should be accessible using the JSON format, however some behaviours are once again, only accessible through code, I will list everything to do with coding further down, but first, a list of entry's JSON elements: